 General Dwight D Eisenhower

 The inspection of the vessel lasted for an hour.
-Afterwards, the officers and crew assembled at quarters and General Eisenhower gave a brief address.
+Afterward, the officers and crew assembled at quarters and General Eisenhower gave a brief address.

 Officers and men of the Quincy, I am proud to be on this ship today.
 I have been in the European area for a year and a half and during that period I have been on British men-of-war several times where I have been received with greatest courtesy and expressions of goodwill.
 Although I enjoyed those visits, I have looked forward with eagerness to the time when I could be on board one of the warships of our own fleet.
 Today I have that opportunity for the first time.
 I am more than proud to visit your magnificent ship.